Being pregnant or a new mom is known to cause anxiety. Add in Covid-19, and it can feel overwhelming.

 - Educate and meditate, as my friend and Ma Yoga teacher Melanie likes to say.
 Read the science.
 Listen inward.
 Then, see where the two overlap.
 Once you know the facts, go with what feels right for you.

 - Use every challenge as an opportunity to grow.
 Now is a great time to buy your own props, so you can bring your own to class.
-Order a Mexican blanket, a block, and of course a mat (a bolster is great for restoratives if you can afford one).
+Order a Mexican blanket, a block, and of course a sticky mat.
+A. bolster is great for restoratives and just life if you can afford one.
 If you decide to go to class, put all this in a big bag with some alcohol wipes and stay super sanitary.

 - The links above are just the cheapest I could find – definitely shop around though!

 - Energetic connections matter.
 Do namaste hands instead of hugs.